What is the pain and suffering cap in California?

 Are There Exceptions to Damage Caps in CA?

 California has a statutory cap on non-economic damages in medical malpractice cases.
 The Medical Injury Compensation Reform Act (MICRA) sets a limit of $250,000 for non-economic damages, including pain and suffering, in medical malpractice cases against healthcare providers.
-It's important to remember that this cap applies specifically to medical malpractice claims and not to other types of personal injury cases.
+It’s important to remember that this cap applies specifically to medical malpractice claims and not to other types of personal injury cases — meaning a Los Angeles car accident lawyer can pursue the full, uncapped value of your pain and suffering damages after a collision.

 How Are Damages Determined?